uab-cgds-worthey/rosalution/README.md

 > The `/etc/hosts` file must manually update on the Windows side located in `C:\Windows\System32\drivers\etc` as an administrator.
-Then restart the Linux Subsystem by running the following in Powershell as an administrator
+Then restart the Linux Subsystem by running the following in PowerShell as an administrator

 ```powershell
 Restart-Service LxssManager*